Piper Logan: Career

 Logan was named in Canada's sevens squad and competed at the 2022 Commonwealth Games in Birmingham.
 Her side lost to New Zealand in the bronze medal match to finish in fourth place.
+She was named in the tournament's dream team for the top seven players from the event.

 She also represented Canada at the Rugby World Cup Sevens in Cape Town.
 They placed sixth overall after losing to Fiji in the fifth place final.